-The 10-month Social Service Worker certificate prepares graduates for work with individuals who are accessing services from a variety of agencies which provide assistance in areas such as financial assistance, parenting, employment, or lifeskill acquisition, family violence, youth justice, mental health, substance abuse, and other community based programs.
+The two-year Social Service diploma prepares graduates for work with individuals who are accessing services from a variety of agencies which provide assistance in areas such as financial assistance, parenting, employment, or life-skill acquisition, family violence, youth justice, mental health, substance abuse, and other community based programs.
+After completing the diploma program, students may continue on to university programs in areas such as child and youth care or social work.